AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 * Figures: ```fluffy_cat`_`` gives `fluffy_cat`_
 * Tables: ```an_example_table`_`` gives `an_example_table`_
 * Headers: ```How to use this file:`_`` gives `How to use this file:`_
+  * For this header reference, make sure that the header title is identical to the string of the link used in the reference call.

 External References
 ^^^^^^^^^^^^^^^^^^^^